sean-leichtle/Blockchain/README.md

 A rudimentary blockchain implementation for classroom use.

-Proof of work, interpreted as a number of leading 0s in an appropriate hash digest, can be set in the constructor of the Blockchain class.
+Required proof of work, construed as the number of leading zeros in the hash digest of a successfully mined block, can be set in the constructor of the Blockchain class.